-The Willow offers a free Professional Arts Training Program to the membership delivered by professional arts instructors and working arts professionals, many of whom are living with mental illness/substance use.
+The Willow offers seasonal, artistic programming at no cost to the membership, delivered by professional arts instructors and working arts professionals, many of whom are living with mental illness/substance use.

 Click here to view examples of our previous Arts Training Program Seasons:

-At the end of each Professional Arts Training season, Member Artists present their work in group performances, publications, & visual art displays at Rodman Hall Art Centre and Mahtay Cafe and Lounge.
-They serve to promote our Member Artists to a wider audience, leading to recognition, earned income, & additional opportunities to launch or further their careers.
+At the end of each season, members present their work in group performances, publications, & visual art displays.
+They serve to promote our members to a wider audience, leading to recognition, earned income, & additional opportunities to launch or further their careers.
 Free & open to the public, seasonal exhibitions help to facilitate dialogue, reduce stigma, & celebrate social integration.